woodcrafty/reck/docs/api.rst

         >>> rec
         Rec(a=1, b=2, c=3)

-    Since rectype instances are iterable they can be used to initialise other instances of the same type by unpacking them::
+    Since wrecord instances are iterable they can be used to initialise other instances of the same type by unpacking them::

         >>> rec2 = Rec(*rec)